telerik/maui-docs/controls/pdfviewer/search/overview.md

 slug: pdfviewer-search-overview
 ---

-# .NET MAUI PDF Viewer Overview
+# .NET MAUI PDF Viewer Search Overview

 The Telerik UI for .NET MAUI PdfViewer has a support for text search functionality which allows users to find and highlight text inside the PDF document.